 Here is a copy of the schematic.
 The PIC performs the key assigner function and also interprets MIDI commands to press and release keys.
 Local keys can be played at the same time, up to a total of six notes, including any MIDI notes.
 MIDI channel can be set by holding one key down while powering up the Poly61.
 Low C selects channel 1, C# channel 2, etc. The 17th key selects OMNI mode.
 Arpeggiator clocking can be set the same way, using keys starting at middle C. Middle C selects local arp clocking (not MIDI, also the default setting).
 C# selects quarter note clocking, D selects eighth note, D# selects sixteenth note, and E selects thirty-second note arp clocking.
-The MIDI channel and arp clocking setting are retained until set to a different value using the same method.
+The top six keys can be used to set the MIDI note number that maps to the bottom key.
+Holding the top key at power-up sets the note number to press the bottom key to 60.
+The next key down selects 48.
+The next key selects 36, etc. 36 would probably be the "normal" setting.
+The MIDI channel, MIDI note range, and arp clocking settings are retained until set to different values using the same method.

 Please note: This interface does not allow saving, changing, editing, or restoring patches, or doing anything other than playing notes and clocking the arpeggiator over MIDI.
 It should only be assembled and installed by someone with an adequate understanding of electronics.
 If it is assembled or installed incorrectly damage to the Poly61 circuitry could result.
 I will not be responsible for any damage to any instrument caused by either proper or improper use of the design presented here.